skies-io/skies-io.github.io/_posts/2016-01-05-Continuous-Integration.md

 ## BuildBot

-Next system, [BuildBot](http://buildbot.net) (GPL license).
+The next tool to be tested is [BuildBot](http://buildbot.net) (GPL license).
 It is an Open Source CI written in Python.
 Compared to the previous systems, the installation and configuration of this one are a bit more complex.

 Indeed, unlike other tools where most configurations were filled with a GUI, BuildBot must be configured through a python file.
 It is inside that we define task lists, GitHub hook for calling a builder automatically, admin access, and more ...
 Even if it seems quite complex at first (the untidy documentation does not help) the configuration is more permissive; Moreover, once you have understood each part to configure, it is fairly simple to adjust the tool to your problems.